 Beth worked in town, but she lived 50 miles away.
 Once Dad seemed more stable, she decided to drive home, tend to her teenage sons and dog, and return to the nursing home first thing in the morning.
 Sadly, Dad passed away just as she pulled onto the highway.
 My heart broke for her, but I waited until I knew she was safely home before I called her and shared the news.

 When my mom’s time came shortly thereafter, there was only a moment when her eyes fluttered and she left us.
 There was no hesitation for her, and I believe that her sole purpose was to reunite with Dad.
-I believe that many rallies are part of the spiritual process of death for some people, but, for others, it may be purely physical.
+I think many rallies are part of the spiritual process of death for some people, but, for others, it may be purely physical.
 Again, we cannot truly know.

-Embrace an End-of-Life Rally with Gratitude
+Embrace a Final Rally With Gratitude

 Like a moment of clarity for someone who has dementia, a rally is one last opportunity to connect with a loved one while you are still both earthly creatures.
 During the difficult end-of-life process, we seek any comfort we can get.
-A short rally that connects us deeply or allows a loved one to pass on their own terms is a gift.
+A short rally that connects us deeply or allows a loved one to pass on their own terms is a priceless gift.